Our Step by Step Guide to Effective Job Hunting

 Step 1: Find out about the jobs in the location you are or wish to live

-When looking for a new job one of the best places to start is by researching.
+When beginning the job hunting process one of the best places to start is by researching.
 Determine the area you wish to work in and determine the various roles in that industry in your area.
 Look at what skills and qualifications they require and how many of these have you got, or can you up-skill and learn?
 What types of businesses or organisations are offering jobs in your industry?
 Research these and find out more about their business profiles.

 Step 2: Update your CV